Time Out Chicago

 “…elusive and inscrutable, which probably is the right way to go…”

 “Dave Belden, playing John, is an actor as well as a violinist.
 It’s a rather rarefied skill set, and he does both quite well here.”

 I first acted at age 6 in a community theatre production of Fiddler on the Roof.
 I continued in elementary school, junior high, and high school (where I played Emile de Becque in South Pacific).
 After college I studied improv for a year at Player's Workshop of the Second City, went to Oxford to study Shakespeare, and have trained at the Piven Theatre Workshop, with the fantastic Susan Hart & Jeffrey Carlson, and at various other schools.

-I've been a freelance violinist around Chicago since graduating from Northwestern University in 1992, playing regularly with the Chicago Sinfonietta and the Joffrey Ballet.
-I spent two summers at Interlochen, and three summers at Joseph Fuchs' Alfred University Chamber Music Institute.
+I've also been a freelance violinist around Chicago since graduating from Northwestern University in 1992, playing regularly with the Chicago Sinfonietta and the Joffrey Ballet.
+I spent two summers at Interlochen, and three summers at Joseph Fuchs' Alfred University Summer Chamber Music Institute.
 I studied with Myron Kartman at Northwestern, where I also co-founded the Ad Hoc String Quartet with Paul Vanderwerf (and at least 6 other musicians at various points).
-More here…

 Filmmaking crept in there, too, because my friend Chris had a nice camera and we started shooting.
 Most of our films were connected with Split Pillow, where I also had the pleasure of working regularly with my wife, Mary-Terese Cozzola, who is a fantastic writer and director.
 Our film Eye of the Sandman is available at Amazon and on Netflix (she wrote it and co-directed, I play the evil and mysterious Spalanzani).